kelmensonj/Computer-Recording-and-Activity-Playback/README.md

 pip3 install pandas
 pip3 install SpeechRecognition
 ```
 Now you can run the script from the terminal.
-When you run the script, the box in the top left appears labelled 'Computer Record.
+When you run the script, the box in the top left appears labelled 'Computer Recorder'.
 Here you can click 'Record':

 ![alt-text](https://github.com/kelmensonj/Computer-Recording-and-Activity-Playback/blob/main/gif_2.gif)